Utjiman/Utjiman_portfolio/README.md

 | Internship 2                                |                           |

-## Work Experience
+## Professional Experience
 ### AI Developer Intern @ CGI
 _October 2024 - December 2024_
-- Developed AI-driven solutions for Raindance financial system.
+- Designed and implemented a chatbot using RAG to enhance user experience and streamline financial processes.
 - Collaborated with cross-functional teams to create a working gen-ai chatbot.

 ---